Learning Relevant Contextual Variables Within Bayesian Optimization: Introduction

-Variants of BO have therefore been developed to deal with the uncertainty related to the contextual variables.
-In particular, \citet{krauze_11_contextbo} introduced the Contextual Bayesian optimization (CBO) framework, which enables the inclusion of uncontrollable contextual information (such as environment conditions during the experiment) in the surrogate model.
-Alternatively, several works have proposed to alter the simple optimization objective to make it robust in some sense, such as taking the expectation w.r.t. the contextual variables~\citep{toscano2018bayesian}, or considering distributionally-robust scenarios~\citep{bogunovic2018adversarially, bogunovic_2020_drbo}.
-However, in some applications, contextual variables \emph{can} be controlled.
-For instance, synthesis conditions of material samples, such as sintering temperature or the used solvents, or certain environment conditions, such as experiment room temperature or ambient humidity~\citep{higgins21materials, nega21context}, are principally controllable during the course of an experiment, but it may not be straigthforward to predict whether they are relevant to include~\citep{abolhasani23aimaterials}.
-While gains in BO performance can potentially be obtained by optimizing over all the potential contextual variables, or by determining the relevant ones and optimizing over them, intervening on such variables is most of the time costly, thus invoking a cost versus efficiency trade-off.
-To the best of our knowledge, this trade-off has not been considered so far in the literature.
+To deal with the uncertainty related to the contextual variables, variants of BO have been developed.
+In particular, \citet{krauze_11_contextbo} introduced the Contextual Bayesian optimization (CBO) framework, which uses the uncontrollable contextual information known \emph{before} the experiment, like current environmental conditions, to enhance the surrogate model.
+Alternatively, several works have proposed to alter the simple optimization objective to make it robust in some sense, such as by taking the expectation with respect to the contextual variables~\citep{toscano2018bayesian}, or considering distributionally-robust scenarios~\citep{bogunovic2018adversarially, bogunovic_2020_drbo}.
+However, these works consider a different setup than the original CBO framework, as contextual information is only revealed \emph{after} the design has been sent for experiment, not before.
+Besides this distinction, in some applications, contextual variables \emph{can} be controlled, and therefore set to values they may be unlikely to take during passing observation.
+Such variables are, for instance, synthesis conditions of material samples, including sintering temperature or the used solvents.
+Certain environmental conditions like room temperature or ambient humidity are also ``principally'' controllable during the course of an experiment~\citep{higgins21materials, nega21context}.
+Nevertheless, whether their inclusion as optimization variables is relevant or not may not be straightforward to predict~\citep{abolhasani23aimaterials}.
+Moreover, optimizing over all the potentially relevant contextual variables can improve BO performance, but this process can be costly, thus invoking a cost-versus-efficiency trade-off.